 Now, watch this Diabolical Narcissist PSYCHOPATH.
 This is a monster, drinking deep from the cup of power, surveying all the “useful idiots” that will “love him, and despair”.
 Look at the hands.
 Down at the sides.
 No humility.
 Only pride bellowing out at the world, “I’m in charge here!”
 Knowing what we know now, the signs were all there from literally the first seconds of this foul wretch Antipope usurping and squatting upon the See of Peter of what he was.

-But remember, the reason why Bergoglio is an Antipope is because Pope Benedict’s attempted bifurcation of the papacy and “partial resignation” was invalid due to “substantial error” per Canon 188, not anything Antipope Bergoglio has done.
-The issue is February 28, ARSH 2013, NOT March 13th.
-This is just an interesting illustration of Antipope Bergoglio’s pride, malignity and an illustration of how and why the carriage of the hands matters, and what it communicates.
+But remember, the reason why Bergoglio is an Antipope is because Pope Benedict’s attempted bifurcation of the papacy and “partial resignation” of only the “ministry of the active governance of the Church, and NOT the Petrine Office, was invalid due to “Substantial Error” per Canon 188, not anything Antipope Bergoglio has done.
+The issue is February 28, ARSH 2013, NOT March 13th, ARSH 2013.
+This is just an interesting illustration of Antipope Bergoglio’s glaringly visible luciferian pride, malignity and an illustration of how and why the carriage of the hands matters, and what it communicates.

 But wait.
 There’s more.
 Perhaps you remember this horror from ARSH 2013.
 Antipope Bergoglio went downstairs into the grottoes beneath St. Peter’s Basilica where many Popes are buried.
 There was a lad server there, and the wretched, wretched Antipope when he saw the lad server standing with his hands in the Orans position literally pried his hands apart and said to him in Italian, “Are your hands bound together?
 It seems like they’re stuck.”